 When the CST Community Matching Fund started operations, the Advisory Board agreed that decisions related to specific initiatives in the communities should be made at the local level as opposed to by the broader Advisory Board.
 Five Regional Steering Committees (RSCs) were formed.
 They were the Central Coast, Comox Strathcona, Mount Waddington, the North Coast, and Haida Gwaii.

-In the case of Comox Strathcona, Haida Gwaii and Mount Waddington, all the available funds have now been allocated to a variety of projects and substantially all of the funds have been or are about to be disbursed, so those RSCs have been disbanded.
+In the case of Comox Strathcona, Haida Gwaii and Mount Waddington, all the available funds have been allocated to a variety of projects and have been disbursed, so those RSCs have been disbanded.